The Science of Consciousness Conference

-(with Sant Pyari Saxena, Ovidiu Brazdau, Deemed University Dayalbagh, Agra)
+(with Sant Pyari Saxena, Ovidiu Brazdau; Deemed University Dayalbagh, Agra, India)

 Does Consciousness Quotient Empower Horizontal Leaders?
 A Case-Based Approach in Technological Organisations

-The present study attempts to study the role of consciousness in empowering horizontal leaders in organisations.
-Using a combination of observation and case-based approach, we identify three projects which have been successfully completed in a large multi-national technological organisation.
+The present study attempts to study the role of consciousness in empowering horizontal leaders in organizations.
+Using a combination of observation and case-based approach, we identified three projects which have been successfully completed in a large multi-national technological organization.

 We use a twenty-three item measure developed by Podsakoff et al. (1990) to measure six traits of transformational leadership, consciousness quotient (Brazdau, 2013) and self-developed questions to capture who’s and why’s of preferred future managers.